Home

 Nearly four out of five new homes built in America use manufactured roof trusses to frame the roof.
 Prefabricated trusses replace the rafters and ceiling joists used in conventional framing.
 The use of trusses enable the general contractor to construct homes that have more complex roof and ceiling designs with greater speed and accuracy.

-Advantages of Prefabricated Roof Trusses
+Advantages of Prefabricated Trusses

 • Trusses span longer distances and eliminate the need for inside load bearing walls.